Pwera/Kubernetes-Notes/README.md

 Example: ConfigMap

 ######  Ingress

+Route traffic to internal  services based on host and path.
 Ingress is a solution available since Kubernetes 1.1 that allows inbound connections to the cluster.
 It's alternative to the external LoadBalancer and nodePorts Ingress allows to easily expose services that need to be accessible form outsidde to the cluster.